IamLuckyT/FNB-App-Academy/README.md

 <p>
   The repo contains all projects I am currently busy with, which are tasks given to me by FNB App Academy.
-  So far the repo contains two projects all under the websites folder

   <br>
    To view the sites you can click on the links below:
   <ul>